You are here:

 Rinsing the mouth out afterwards can prevent oral thrush but it does not prevent voice problems.
 If you are using a puffer, you can reduce voice and mouth side-effects and improve the amount of medication which reaches your lungs by adding a spacer.
 Another alternative is a newer inhaled corticosteroid called ciclesonide (not yet available as a combination inhaler) which has much fewer voice effects than other inhaled corticosteroids.

 If you have voice problems, you should see your doctor for advice about whether your medication dose can be reduced, or whether a different medication or inhaler would be suitable for you.

-You can call the Asthma Help Line on 1800 ASTHMA (1800 278 642) or email our trained health professionals if you have any questions about asthma.
+You can call the 1800 ASTHMA Helpline (1800 278 462) or email our trained health professionals if you have any questions about asthma.